MiniGPT-5: Interleaved Vision-and-Language Generation via Generative Vokens: Experimental Settings

 \subsection{Datasets}

-\paragraph{CC3M~\citep{sharma2018conceptual}:} Conceptual Captions dataset represents a remarkable collection of high-quality image captions, amassing approximately 3.3 million pairs of text and images from the internet.
-The CC3M dataset's diverse content, quality assurance, and support for multimodal learning make it a valuable asset for researchers and AI enthusiasts alike.
-Each data sample within this dataset consists of an image accompanied by a corresponding text description, reflecting the richness of human language and visual perception.
-However, after accounting for license restrictions and eliminating invalid image links, the dataset now comprises approximately 2.2 million data pairs suitable for training purposes and 10 thousand data pairs designated for validation.
+\textbf{CC3M~\citep{sharma2018conceptual}:} Conceptual Captions (CC3M) dataset represents a remarkable collection of high-quality image captions, amassing approximately 3.3 million pairs of text and images from the internet.
+The CC3M dataset's diverse content, quality assurance, and support for multimodal learning make it a valuable asset for researchers and AI enthusiasts.
+Each dataset sample consists of an image accompanied by a corresponding text description, reflecting the richness of human language and visual perception.
+However, after accounting for license restrictions and eliminating invalid image links, the dataset comprises approximately 2.2 million data pairs suitable for training purposes and 10 thousand data pairs designated for validation.

-\paragraph{VIST~\citep{huang2016visual}:} Visual Storytelling dataset is an innovative compilation of visual narratives.
+\textbf{VIST~\citep{huang2016visual}:} Visual Storytelling (VIST) dataset is an innovative compilation of visual narratives.
 The VIST dataset's engaging content, narrative structure, and emphasis on sequential understanding position it as an essential resource for researchers focusing on sequential image understanding.
 Each sequence within this dataset consists of five images accompanied by corresponding textual narratives, showcasing the intricate interplay between visual imagery and storytelling.
 Designed to foster creativity and challenge conventional image-captioning models, the dataset provides a platform for training and validating algorithms capable of generating coherent and contextually relevant stories.
 After eliminating the invalid image links, we got over 65 thousand unique photos organized into more than 34 thousand storytelling sequences for training and 4 thousand sequences with 8 thousand images for validation.